 Scenario 4: The data type for a field changes

 When data first arrives for a particular source, the system uses an automated "trainer" to model the data.
-This process determines the appropriate field type (e.g. string, integer, date, boolean) for each field.
+This process determines the appropriate field type (e.g., string, integer, date, boolean).
 This becomes part of the blueprint (schema) for each table.

 If, at some point, the data type for a field changes to one that is not compatible with the blueprint field type, a new table version will be generated.
 Let’s use our sample data to illustrate.

 customer data pipeline has four fields ( cust_id, cust_first, cust_last, cust_zip ).
-This results will be a table named customer_v1 that looks like this (field types included in parens):
+This will result in a table named customer_v1 that looks like this (field types included in parens):